-Travis (his female persona, Desiree), is from the Ging̱olx (Kincolith) village from the Nisg̱a’a nation.
-He opens up about the path that lead him to become a foster caregiver to three beautiful children.
+Travis Angus (his female persona, Desiree), is from the Ging̱olx (Kincolith) village from the Nisg̱a’a nation.
+He opens up about the path that led him to become a foster caregiver to three beautiful children.

 Travis is Two-Spirit and does not have a gender pronoun preference.
 He will be referred to in his male persona in this story.